smartheim/core/readme.md

 > OHX is a modern Smart Home solution, embracing technologies like software containers for language agnostic extensibility.
 Written in Rust with an extensive test suite, OHX is fast, efficient, secure and fun to work on.

-OHX Core consists of multiple services that work in tandem to form a Smart Home solution.
+OHX Core consists of multiple services that work in tandem to form a vendor crossing **device interconnect hub** (ie connect a ZWave wall switch with a Zigbee light bulb) and Smart Home solution.
 Find the individual projects in their respective subdirectories.
-You usually want to use OHX Addons for specific device support.
+You usually want to use additional OHX Addons for specific device support.

 For a ready to use operating system image for single board computers and regular PCs (and virtual machines), you might also be interested in [OHX OS](https://github.com/openhab-nodes/ohx-os/).

-> OHX Core Services are safe to be exposed to the Internet and implement various anti-abuse techniques like IP rate limiting, Authentication, limited backpressure queues and limited input buffers.
+> OHX Core Services are safe to be exposed to the Internet and implement encryption, authentication various anti-abuse techniques like IP rate limiting, limited backpressure queues, limited input buffers and safe packet parsing.

+!!!
+WARNING !!!

+This is not yet an [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product).
+Only certain parts work and will break again during development.

 ## Table of Contents